CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------

+Version 1.5.0 Has a new legal system: Vipers won't attack the player in unsafer
+              systems.
+Fixed a corrupt texture and improved the commander save routines.
+[05/08/2016]

+Version 1.4.8 Brings back the old accelerometer control in addition to the new
+              one, as the new one has problems on some devices (for example the Nexus 10).
+Also, in 1.4.8 we finally have a difficulty level, so that you can reduce the number of enemies if the game is too hard in the beginning.
+[04/03/2016]

 Version 1.4.7 Works around a bug in Android 5.0 -- and some versions above
               (https://code.google.com/p/android/issues/detail?id=81187).
               Loading of small sound files is very slow, since this is a bug in Android, all Alite can do to reduce its effect is to put